IzahSohail/instagram2.0/README.md

-# PhotoShare Web Application
+# PhotoShare Back-End Application

-PhotoShare is a web-based photo-sharing platform inspired by Flickr, developed as a project for our Database Systems course.
+PhotoShare is a web-based photo-sharing application inspired by Flickr, developed as a project for our Database Systems course.
 The primary objective of the project was to design, implement, and document the back-end of a web application using **Django** and **PostgreSQL**.
 Our platform enables users to register, create albums, upload and manage photos, and engage with content through tags, likes, and comments.
-It includes robust user and photo management features, a recommendation system, and search functionalities that enrich the user experience.
+It includes robust user and photo management features, a recommendation system, and search functionalities.

 ## Features